 During his last trip to Asia, thepickytraveller visited Hong Kong and Singapore.
 Whilst Singapore is more diverse in many aspects (see my post), Hong Kong definitely is one of the world’s big cities to be visited and offers what could be described as a smooth approach to China for the Westerner tourist.

 In 48 hours you can easily get an idea of what Hong Kong is about.
-Towers, towers, advertisements, temples, more towers… Seriously, Hong Kong makes Continue reading “Hong Kong in 2 days”
+Towers, towers, advertisements, temples, more towers… Seriously, Hong Kong makes Continue reading “Hong Kong in Two Days”

 Last month thepickytraveller spent 2 days in Singapore.
 What a special place!

-The experience begins with Singapore Airlines and Continue reading “Singapore in 2 days”
+The experience begins with Singapore Airlines and Continue reading “Singapore in Two Days”